 Everyone wants to be recognized and rewarded for their effort, especially high performing workers.
 When employees don’t get sufficient recognition and rewards for their efforts, it is inevitable that they leave at the face of a better opportunity.
 Studies tell us that this is because employees don’t feel engaged or fulfilled in their current job, especially if their only incentive is their salary.
-Therefore, having an employee reward strategy is not just a part of the effort of driving retention but is also to promote employee loyalty.
+Therefore, having an employee reward strategy is not just a part of the effort of driving employee retention but is also to promote employee loyalty.

 Since the boom of the internet and the digital age, employment opportunities have increased, causing a shift in how, when and where people work.
 Most careers, in earlier times, began in the basement and employees had to painstakingly work their way up the company ladder.

 However, in the digital age, there are new concepts like remote work and freelancing which has reduced the number of employees who are ready to work for regular jobs.
 With 56.7 million US citizens in the gig economy, embracing the freelance work life, there is a lower job seeker to available job ratio.
 This is probably why nearly 3.4 million people in the United States gave two weeks’ notice to their bosses in April 2018.